 Cornish pasties originated in the counties of Devon and Cornwall.
 They were created as a hand-held lunch for the tin miners who worked in the counties mines.

-Traditionally they contained minced beef, diced potato and turnip but they could also have a small portion with a sweet filling too.
+Traditionally the Cornish pasty contained minced beef, diced potato and turnip but they could also have a small portion with a sweet filling too.
 The thick crust enabled the miners to eat without contaminating the meal with arsenic which was found in the tin mines.

 UK Travel Planning Facebook Group

-If you are traveling to the UK why not join my UK TRAVEL PLANNING GROUP where you can ask questions and research, plan and organise your trip.
+If you are inspired to visit the UK why not join my UK TRAVEL PLANNING GROUP where you can ask questions and research, plan and organise your trip.

 We are a friendly bunch and love sharing our knowledge and tips to help you make the most of your visit to the UK.